-There is much at stake in the North Atlantic region.
+There is much at stake in the North Atlantic & Arctic region.
 For those living there and those already connected or wanting to be connected to its emerging opportunities or those needing to react to the effects climate change is having in the North Atlantic.
-The Jewels of the North Atlantic & Arctic, JoNAA, is set up to become a powerful tool for global stakeholders needing to know and understand the commercial, industrial, political, cultural, economical and ecological landscape of our JoNAA defined North Atlantic and largely Arctic region.
+Journal of the North Atlantic & Arctic, JONAA, is set up to become a powerful tool for global stakeholders needing to know and understand the commercial, industrial, political, cultural, economical and ecological landscape of our JONAA defined North Atlantic and largely Arctic region.
 And for local stakeholders, communities, countries, businesses and people of the North Atlantic to communicate, cooperate and join hands in seeking a sustainable future for the region.

 Climate change has been the catalyst for an unprecedented shift in practices, politics, procedures and power games in the North Atlantic.
 Nowhere on earth are such tangible changes to be seen at such rate, and until now, no one entity has sought to provide a channel dedicated to the region and the unfolding challenges – and opportunities – that these changes will bring to its people, businesses, culture, government, nature and remote communities.

 JONAA will be this channel.
 An online media and information powerhouse with detailed, localized information, accurate news, trusted data, analysis and transparent opinion – enhanced with descriptive, original imagery.

 The JONAA defined region is one of small countries and communities that have all developed from the closeness to the North Atlantic’s wealthy waters.
 It is the all important gateway to the Arctic and the region where future High North activities are largely planned or are already happening.